 Spouse’s health plan

-If you’re married or get married, you can try to get added to a spouse’s health plan.
+If you’re married or get married, you can get added to a spouse’s health plan.
 Adding another person to the plan will likely increase premiums.
-It may even double or triple them.
-However, you’ll get medical coverage and it’s usually more affordable than options mentioned below.
+However, you’ll get medical coverage and it’s usually more affordable than the options mentioned below.
 It is less expensive than other options and usually has comprehensive benefits.

 COBRA requires employers with 20 or more employees to extend health coverage to people who lose their employer-sponsored group health insurance.
 Before the ACA, COBRA insurance was how most Americans got health insurance after being laid off.